sandialabs/GenTen/README.md

 # Using Genten

-The primary executable for Genten is `bin/genten` in your build tree, which is a driver for reading in a (sparse) tensor and performing a CP or GCP decomposition of it.
+The primary executable for GenTen is `bin/genten` in your build tree, which is a driver for reading in a tensor from a file and performing a CP decomposition of it.
 The driver accepts numerous command line options controlling various aspects of the computation.
 Run `genten --help` for a full listing.
 For example
 ```
 ./bin/genten --input data/aminoacid_data.txt --rank 16 --output aa.ktns
 ```
 will perform a rank 16 CP decomposition of the amino-acid tensor data set included with Genten in the data directory, and save the resulting factors in `aa.ktns`.
 One should see output similar to:
 ```
 ./bin/genten --input data/aminoacid_data.txt --rank 16 --output aa.ktns
 Read tensor with 61305 nonzeros, dimensions [ 5 201 61 ], and starting index 0